The Richard J. Ball Campership Program Information

 - With the unit leader, fill out the online Campership Proposal Application.

-- For Summer Camp and Cub Day Camp, the deadline for initial submission is April 1st.
-The project must be completed before thier participation in the camping event.
+- UPDATE!!
+For Summer Camp and Cub Day Camp, the NEW deadline for the initial submission is MAY 1ST.
+The project must be completed before their participation in the camping event.

 Camperships will be awarded for attending Erie Shores Council summer camping programs.
 These are defined as Cub Scout Day Camp (council or district operated) and Scouts BSA resident camp programs at Pioneer Scout Reservation.
 Camperships will be awarded strictly on the “honor system”, although the program is designed to help low-income youth who could not otherwise afford to go to camp.